milad-hub/deprecated-tracker/README.md

 ### Filtering Results

-- **By Name**: Type the deprecated item name to see only matching results
+- **By Name**: Type the item name to see only matching results
-- **By File**: Filter by filename or path to focus on specific files
+- **By File**: Filter by filename or path

 ### Ignoring Items

-Sometimes you know about deprecated code but aren't ready to fix it yet.
+Sometimes you're aware of deprecated code but not ready to address it.
 You can:

 - **Ignore a specific method/property**: Click "Ignore [kind]" next to any item
-- **Ignore an entire file**: Click "Ignore File" to hide all deprecated items in that file
+- **Ignore an entire file**: Click "Ignore File" to hide all items in that file

-Ignored items won't show up in future scans, but you can always manage them later.
+Ignored items won't appear in future scans.
+You can manage them later through the ignore manager.

 ### Managing Ignores

-Click "Manage Ignores" to see everything you've ignored.
-You can remove individual ignores or clear them all at once.
+Click "Manage Ignores" to see what you've ignored.
+Remove individual items or clear everything at once.

 ### Custom Deprecation Tags

-**NEW!** Beyond the standard `@deprecated` tag, you can now define custom tags that the scanner will recognize:
+Beyond `@deprecated`, you can define custom tags:

-1. Click **"Manage Custom Tags"** in the settings panel
+1. Click **"Manage Custom Tags"** in settings
-2. Add your custom tags:
+2. Add your tags:
    - **Tag Name**: e.g., `@obsolete`, `@legacy`, `@experimental`
-   - **Label**: Display name in results
+   - **Label**: Display name
-   - **Description**: What this tag means
+   - **Description**: What it means
-   - **Color**: Color code for visual distinction
+   - **Color**: For visual distinction
-3. Enable/disable tags as needed
+3. Enable/disable as needed
-4. Tags are saved per workspace

-**Default Custom Tags** (pre-configured):
+**Pre-configured tags:**

-- `@obsolete` - Code that's outdated and should be replaced
+- `@obsolete` - Outdated code that should be replaced
-- `@legacy` - Old code maintained for compatibility
+- `@legacy` - Old code kept for compatibility
-- `@experimental` - Unstable features that may change
+- `@experimental` - Unstable features

-**Benefits:**
+**Why use them:**

-- Categorize deprecation types
+- Categorize different types of deprecated code
-- Track different kinds of technical debt
+- Track various kinds of technical debt
-- Custom workflows for different deprecation levels
+- Custom workflows for deprecation levels

 **Example usage in your code:**